Jiazhen-Hong/EEGM2/README.md

 [Geoffrey Mackellar](https://www.linkedin.com/in/geoffmackellar/?originalSubdomain=au),
 [Soheila Ghane](https://www.linkedin.com/in/soheila-ghane/?originalSubdomain=au)

-This work follows from the project with [Geoffrey Mackellar](https://www.emotiv.com/pages/enterprise), a bioinformatics research company based in Australia, and [Emotiv](https://www.emotiv.com/), a global technology company specializing in the development and manufacturing of wearable EEG products.
+This work follows from the project with [Emotiv Research](https://www.emotiv.com/pages/enterprise), a bioinformatics research company based in Australia, and [Emotiv](https://www.emotiv.com/), a global technology company specializing in the development and manufacturing of wearable EEG products.

 **EEGM2 Paper:** <a href="https://arxiv.org/abs/2502.17873" style="text-decoration: none;">arXiv</a>,